Japan Air Self-Defence Force Open Day 2019: Military Aircraft Photos

 Kawasaki C-1 transport aircraft flying

-A Kawasaki C-1 transport aircraft.
+A Kawasaki C-1 transport.

 Mitsubishi F-2 aircraft on Iruma Base tarmac